-With concern for our clients, staff and instructors, Community Fitness continues to take steps to keep our gym safe in response to the coronavirus disease 2019 (COVID-19).
+With concern for our clients, staff and instructors, Community Fitness continues to take steps to keep our gym safe in response to the coronavirus disease COVID-19.

 What are we doing to reduce risk of COVID-19:

-- Alcohol hand sanitizer, alcohol wipes and sterile disposable gloves are available throughout our studios.
+- Alcohol hand sanitizer, wipes and spray are available throughout our studios.

-- Yoga: On March 3, we removed all yoga props from our studios including blankets, bolsters, straps and yoga blocks and are encouraging clients to bring their own yoga mats.
+- Yoga: We removed all yoga props from our studios including blankets, bolsters, straps and yoga blocks.

 - Strength: All traditional “Circuit Training” classes have been modified to individual workout stations.

-When attending classes at Community Fitness, we’re asking all clients to follow two simple procedures.
+When attending classes at Community Fitness, we’re asking all clients to:

-- Clean/sanitize your equipment BEFORE and AFTER use.
+- Sanitize your equipment BEFORE and AFTER use.

 How to Prevent the Spread of Coronavirus Disease 2019 (COVID-19)

-Coronaviruses, including COVID-19, spread between people who are in close contact with one another (within about 6 feet) via coughing or sneezing.
-It may also spread by touching a surface or object with the virus on it.
+Coronaviruses, including COVID-19, are primary spread between people who are within about 6 feet for greater than 15, without a mask.
 The same good health habits that prevent other viruses like the flu, also prevent the spread of COVID-19 and decrease the risk of getting sick:

-- Wash your hands often with soap and water for at least 20 seconds.
-Use an alcohol-based hand sanitizer, with 60% alcohol, if soap and water are not available.
+Wash your hands often with soap and water for at least 20 seconds and/or use an alcohol-based hand sanitizer, with 60% alcohol.

 See below for additional information and resources: